dfds/dojo/workshops/event-api-deep-dive/katas/2/kata/README.md

 ### 3. Add required NuGet packages for our sample service
-Use the dotnet CLI to install the 3rd party libs needed to setup a working AsyncAPI sample:
+Once our new boilerplate is up and running we need to add the third-party dependencies (NuGet packages) needed to implement a working AsyncAPI sample:

 ```
 dotnet add package Neuroglia.AsyncApi.AspNetCore.UI